dmatis/extract_gps_data/README.md

 ## Setup
 Ensure that you have Ruby installed
+Execute: `gem install bundler` (if you don't yet have bundler installed)
-Execute: `bundle install` to retrieve all necessary gems
+Execute: `bundle install` to retrieve the supporting gem library

 ## To run
 `ruby ./app.rb DIRECTORY_TO_SEARCH`